RyanVNgo/RyanVNgo.github.io/pages/reading.md

 # Readings
 ---

-The collection of the books I've read so far since July 2025.
+The collection of books I've read so far since July 2025.

 {% include book-list.html %}